CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency: Confidence-Based Approach

-Algorithm~\ref{alg:cges} wraps \textsc{Score} into an adaptive loop that allocates test-time compute per question.
-We begin with one sample per question, compute posteriors with \textsc{Score}, and maintain the set of unresolved questions \(D_{\text{rem}}\) whose current top posterior is below a confidence threshold \(\gamma\).
-At round \(t=2,\dots,B\), we query the LLM \emph{only} for \(n\in D_{\text{rem}}\), append the new \((R_t^n,C_t^n)\), recompute \textsc{Score} on that question’s \(t\) samples, and remove it from \(D_{\text{rem}}\) as soon as its top posterior exceeds \(\gamma\).
-The process stops when all questions are confident or the budget \(B\) is reached, returning the argmax label per question and the average number of LLM calls.
+Lines 6 through 17 wrap \textsc{Score} into an adaptive loop that allocates test-time compute per question.
+We begin with one sample per question, compute posteriors via \textsc{Score}, and maintain the set of unresolved questions \(D_{\text{rem}}\) whose current top posterior is below a confidence threshold \(\gamma\).
+At each subsequent round, we query the LLM only for questions in \(D_{\text{rem}}\), append the new \((R_t^n,C_t^n)\), recompute \textsc{Score} on that question's accumulated samples, and remove the question from \(D_{\text{rem}}\) once its top posterior exceeds \(\gamma\).
+The process halts when all questions are confident or the budget \(B\) is reached, returning the argmax label per question along with the average number of LLM calls.
+If no candidate ever exceeds \(\gamma\) before the budget is exhausted, CGES still returns the current argmax label, so \(\gamma\) controls test-time compute rather than enforcing abstention.
+Extending the framework with a no-answer option is left for future work.

+The theoretical analysis in Sections~\ref{sec:ideal-theory} and \ref{sec:realistic-theory} treats $\mathcal{U}$ and $K \ge 2$ as fixed.
+In the online implementation, we instantiate $\mathcal{U}_t$ as the answers observed through round $t$ together with an explicit OTHER or unseen bucket, ensuring $K_t \ge 2$ from the first round onward.
+Consistency extends to this dynamic-support case (Appendix~\ref{app:dynamic-support}).